Stebi-Lab/DL_Project_2023/README.md

 2) LSTM method considering ESG data provided better prediction resul

-# Heading level 4
-Reproduction of Results:
+# Reproduction of Results:

-# Heading level 6
-Training:
+# Training:

 To start training the variable **useModel** must be **false**.
 It is recommended to also set **plotting** to **false** as this will plot the inference for each company.